-With the dials I prefer a twitchy needle and a steady number and you’ll notice that almost nothing is labelled, this is to save space and allow for larger fonts.
-Time is at the top above the larger vario, with the average climb rate below (& I use 10s as an average).
+With the dials I prefer a twitchy needle and a steady number and you'll notice that almost nothing is labelled, this is to save space and allow for larger fonts.
+Time is at the top above the larger vario, with the average climb rate below (and I use 10 seconds as an average).

 Altitude with Flight Level are on the other side (in case the airspace alarm goes off it might save me switching if I have the flight level immediately available) and the 'dist line' is in between, it has units too so again that helps make it clear what it is without the label.
 Speed is to the right of the map, (instant needle, average number) and the tiny font displays speed to start.
 Once speed to start is greater than trim speed you can head for the cylinder edge (this helps time your start efficiently).

 Below the glide dial is my only UDF - I set this for GR to Goal in comps and leave it as Current Glide Ratio for normal XC flying.
 The dial is set so the 10 is at the top and each small marker = 1 point of glide so the range is from 1 to 19.

 Find out more about the Flymaster LIVE SD